RedMadRobot/figma-export/README.md

 # [optional] iOS export parameters
 ios:
-  # Path to the Assets.xcassets directory
+  # Absolute or relative path to the Assets.xcassets directory
   xcassetsPath: "./Resources/Assets.xcassets"

   # Parameters for exporting colors
   colors:
     # Should be generate color assets instead of pure swift code
     useColorAssets: True
-    # Name of the folder inside Assets.xcassets where to place colors (.colorset directories)
+    # [required if useColorAssets: True] Name of the folder inside Assets.xcassets where to place colors (.colorset directories)
     assetsFolder: Colors
-    # Path to Color.swift file where to export colors for accessing colors from the code (e.g. UIColor.backgroundPrimary)
-    colorSwift: "./Sources/Presentation/Common/Color.swift"
     # Color name style: camelCase or snake_case
     nameStyle: camelCase
+    # [optional] Absolute or relative path to swift file where to export UIKit colors (UIColor) for accessing from the code (e.g. UIColor.backgroundPrimary)
+    colorSwift: "./Sources/UIColor+extension.swift"
+    # [optional] Absolute or relative path to swift file where to export SwiftUI colors (Color) for accessing from the code (e.g. Color.backgroundPrimary)
+    swiftuiColorSwift: "./Source/Color+extension.swift"

   # Parameters for exporting icons
   icons: